Causal Inference

 \[X \rightarrow Y\]

-To explore the key principles needed to uncover a causal effect, let’s imagine two people who have recently experienced a traumatic event — Billy and Erica.
+To explore the key principles necessary to uncover a causal effect, let’s imagine two people who have recently experienced a traumatic event — Billy and Erica.

 For Billy: